Carl T. D'Angio, M.D., Chief

 - Red blood cell development

 The training of future Neonatologists through the Neonatal-Perinatal Medicine Fellowship Program is a priority for the Division.
-Patients with a broad range of neonatal medical and surgical problems are admitted to the Level IV NICU each year, providing trainees extensive patient care experiences, including ECMO, iNO and cardiothoracic surgery.
+Patients with a broad range of neonatal medical and surgical problems are admitted to our Level IV NICU, providing trainees extensive patient care experiences, including ECMO, iNO and cardiothoracic surgery.
 Competence is attained in delivery room management and in the diagnosis and treatment of most newborn disorders.
 Emphasis is placed not only on clinical expertise, but also on developing academic skills in education and in clinical and basic science research.
 Opportunities are available for fellows to obtain funding for their research.